 — We take our content seriously.
 This article was written by a real person at BREL.

-Did you know that Sellers (and their real estate agents) have a duty to disclose any defects in a property that might affect a buyer’s use and enjoyment of that property?
+Did you know that Sellers (and their real estate agents) must disclose any defects in a property that might affect a buyer’s use and enjoyment of that property?
 There are two kinds of defects:

 1. Physical defects are the kinds of defects you can see.
 Generally, when you buy a house, you buy what you see – including the door with the missing doorknob and those scratched hardwood floors.
 Physical defects don’t have to be disclosed – a buyer can see them.